BrainOnBread/Flux-/Leadership_Roles/LeaderRoles.md

 ## OTHER ROLES
 #### **Field Officer:**
-##### Membership Coordinators, are the Registered Officer, and Deputy Registered Officer in thier respective areas.
+##### Membership Coordinators, are the Registered Officer, and Deputy Registered Officer in their respective areas.